3DS Authentication Rules

 • Card Level: Applies to specific card tokens

-Program-level rules can exclude specific cards using the excluded_card_tokens parameter.
+Program-level rules can exclude specific cards or accounts using the excluded_card_tokens, excluded_account_tokens, or excluded_business_account_tokens parameter.

 Integration with Decisioning Models